idaholab/moose/docs/content/documentation/MooseUtils/index.md

 After the data is read using the "read" method, there are two methods used for accessing the data:

-* `getColumnNames`: This method returns a vector of the column names as read from the header or generated based on the number of columns when a header-less file is being examined.
+* `getNames`: This method returns a vector of the column names as read from the header or generated based on the number of columns when a header-less file is being examined.
-* `getColumnData`: This method returns a vector that contains another vector for each column of data read from the file, the column vectors correspond to the names returned from `getColumnNames`.
+* `getData`: This method returns a vector that contains another vector for each column of data read from the file, the column vectors correspond to the names returned from `getNames`.